NiNeDelixe/pakku-template/README.md

 ## Setup
 ### As a template
-1. Clone your fork of this template into an empty [`(instancename)\minecraft`](https://github.com/user-attachments/assets/f9de6554-925d-4827-b51c-c7159e6f915f) folder
+1. Clone your copy of this template into an empty [`(instancename)\minecraft`](https://github.com/user-attachments/assets/f9de6554-925d-4827-b51c-c7159e6f915f) folder
 2. Copy the contents of `(instancename)\minecraft\.pakku\prism-overrides`[^2] into your `(instancename)` folder to have a working [Prism Instance](https://prismlauncher.org/).[^3]

 By default, the pack comes with a set of mods most packdevs find useful (optimization mods, KubeJS, Jade, etc); To add your mods and resourcepacks, open the project's /minecraft/ folder in a terminal (using a code editor such as VSC is recommended), and run [`java -jar pakku.jar add [<options>] [<projects>]`](https://juraj-hrivnak.github.io/Pakku/managing-projects.html#adding-projects).
 Pakku will handle dependencies for you.

 ### Importing into an existing repository
-1. In your `/minecraft/` folder, ensure that you have one of the following available: `manifest.json` `modrinth.index.json` `.mrpack`, or a curseforge `.zip` file.
-(You can generate one with Prism)
+1. In your existing minecraft instance's `/minecraft/` folder, ensure that you have one of the following available: `manifest.json` `modrinth.index.json` `.mrpack`, or a curseforge `.zip` file. [(You can generate one with Prism)](https://github.com/user-attachments/assets/88f3518d-604f-46d9-a319-775c6daa05cb)
-2. Clone the panpack template somewhere, copy over everything but `pakku-lock.json` (and `.gitattributes` and .git folder, of course), you can delete the template afterwards.
+2. Clone the panpack template somewhere, copy over everything but `pakku-lock.json` (and `.gitattributes` and .git folder, of course)
 3. Open up your terminal, [change directory](https://www.wikihow.com/images/thumb/0/08/Change-Directories-in-Command-Prompt-Step-7-Version-2.jpg/v4-460px-Change-Directories-in-Command-Prompt-Step-7-Version-2.jpg.webp) to your instance's `/minecraft/` folder, and run [`java -jar pakku.jar import <file from step 1>`](https://juraj-hrivnak.github.io/Pakku/managing-projects.html#adding-projects)
 4. Edit `minecraft/pakku.json`, and `minecraft/.pakku/prism-overrides/` as applicable, and add `java -jar pakku.jar fetch` to your instance's [prelaunch commands](https://github.com/user-attachments/assets/494a632d-1af4-453d-9329-5454ac3d22da)

+Don't forget to link to this page in your README so contributors will know how to set up their own instance!

 ### Contributing to an existing repository that uses this template
 1. Clone your fork of the repository into an empty [`(instancename)\minecraft`](https://github.com/user-attachments/assets/f9de6554-925d-4827-b51c-c7159e6f915f) folder, and copy the contents of `(instancename)\minecraft\.pakku\prism-overrides` into your `(instancename)` folder to have a working Prism Instance.
 From there, you can start your newly created instances and the mods will be downloaded for you.[^3]